raspberrypi-guide/raspberrypi-guide.github.io/docs/raspberry-pi-paper.md

 *A compilation of Raspberry Pi applications, ranging from plant phenotyping, and smart birdfeeders, to ecosystem monitoring, and operant learning devices.
 For the associated articles, see the figure caption in the paper.*

 ## Citing
-If you find any of the material on this website useful, please share the word and consider citing the paper.
-That would be much appreciated!
+If you find any of the material on this website useful, please share the word.
+You can cite the paper as follows:

 ```
 @article{Jolles20201